jlorente/laravel-pushy/README.md

 Pushy SDK for Laravel
 =========================
-This extension allows you to access the Pushy API by a comprehensive way.
+Laravel integration for the Pushy SDK including a notification channel.

 ## Installation